Business activities of the government of Dubai: Anticompetitive practices allegations

-In 2015, the Partnership for Open and Fair Skies, a coalition of the three largest US airlines—Delta Airlines, United Airlines and American Airlines—alleged that Dubai's airline, Emirates, along with Qatar Airways and Etihad Airways, has received billions of dollars' worth of government subsidies to compete in the growing airline industry.
+In 2015, the Partnership for Open and Fair Skies, a coalition of the three largest US airlines—Delta Air Lines, United Airlines and American Airlines—alleged that Dubai's airline, Emirates, along with Qatar Airways and Etihad Airways, has received billions of dollars' worth of government subsidies to compete in the growing airline industry.
 In terms of Emirates specifically, the Partnership alleged that "coordination between Emirates and its government owner, the Emirate of Dubai, is particularly brazen."

 US airlines' argument

 The ownership of Emirates by the Dubai government, and the government's corresponding policies and activities, allows Emirates to operate in pursuit of its government's own economic objectives, rather than by market forces like other commercial airlines.

 A smaller example of this subsidy can be demonstrated through the recent TV commercial featuring Jennifer Aniston.
 This commercial, costing an estimated $20 million, depicts Jennifer attempting to locate the shower on a generic U.S. airlines flight.
 The three flight attendants laugh and tell her there are no showers on board.
 The scene cuts to Jennifer waking on the Emirates A380, describing her “nightmare” to the bartender while sipping a martini.

-American brands like American Airlines, Delta Airlines, and United Airlines must be careful with money since they can't use taxpayer money similar to the European carriers.
+American brands like American Airlines, Delta Air Lines, and United Airlines must be careful with money since they can't use taxpayer money similar to the European carriers.
 The multimillion dollar ad was only the tip of the iceberg when it comes to the amount of subsidies Emirates is receiving from the government: “If you're Emirates, based in Dubai, you can install showers, butlers, and bars on your A380s because your government owners deliver wheelbarrows of subsidy cash”.
 Whereas U.S. airlines, or their European counterparts, must take costs into consideration and spend prudently as they themselves do not have access to state treasuries.
 Emirates has spent over $11 billion in the purchase of goods and services, $2.4 billion from the government's assumption of fuel hedging losses, and $2.3 billion from subsidized airport infrastructure.
 This mass subsidizing creates an increasingly tilted playing field for which airlines cannot compete.
 Not to mention, it violates the provisions of the two “Open Skies” agreements, which allowed the UAE open access to the U.S. aviation market in exchange for fair competition.
 This results in not only the violation of the agreement, but also harms American jobs.